 Shallow, cold air at the surface can sometimes occur thanks to cold air damming.
 Cold air damming, also abbreviated as CAD, is where a low level cold air mass is trapped topographically.
 These events can be very common near or around mountain regions, and is known to occur across the eastern United States thanks to the Appalachian Mountains.
 Some of the worst ice storms to form were thanks to this CAD effect that is also known as the “wedge”.
 The term is constantly used because shallow cold air is wedged down the Appalachian Mountains thanks to a ridge of high pressure typically located across New England, eastern Canada, or the Mid-Atlantic.

 When it comes to freezing rain, it is the weight of the ice on the trees that cause major problems.
 They can fall over and crush cars, houses, and power lines.
 According to Steve Nix, brittle tree species typically take the brunt of heavy icing.
 Trees such as poplars, silver maples, birches, willows and hack-berries are more likely to break and fall over due to the weight of the ice.
-One of the big reasons these trees break and fall over first is because they are fast growers and develop with a weak, V-shaped crotches that can easily split apart under the added weight of ice.
+One of the big reasons these trees break and fall over first is because they are fast growers.
+They also develop weak, V-shaped crotches that can easily split apart under the added weight of ice.

 Bottom line: Freezing rain is simply rain that falls into a shallow layer of cold temperatures that is below freezing.
 When this supercooled droplet hits an object, it then freezes and becomes ice.
 Freezing rain is the most dangerous winter weather element as it can paralyze cities and cause a lot of damage.
 Freezing rain is the culprit for ice storms, and it can create a large nightmare for travelers on the roads.